aws-samples/eks-canary-deployment-stepfunction/README.md

-## Eks Canary Deployment Stepfunction
+## Amazon Canary Deployment with AWS Step Function

 Reference Architecture of Canary Deployment with Amazon EKS and AWS Step Functions